-The answers to these questions will prove to be vital to an organization's long-term success.
+The answers to these questions are vital to an organization's long-term success.

 An audit is an organizational overhaul.
-It's an evaluation that identifies any gaps in the HR department to ensure the company protects its employees.
-While this may seem like a daunting task, it will ultimately lead to meeting compliance requirements for your industry, as well as ensuring you're providing your team with what they need from their employer.
+It's an evaluation that identifies any gaps in the human resource department to ensure the company protects its employees.
+While this may seem like a daunting task, it will lead to meeting compliance requirements for your industry, as well as ensuring you're providing your team with what they need from their employer.

 In a way, it creates a better working atmosphere for your employees.
-When they know that their company fairly wants them to progress, they're more likely to be motivated and happy in the workplace.
+When they know that their company wants them to progress, they become more motivated and happy in the workplace.

-An audit can uncover potential hazards, like discrimination or harassment issues that have been ignored for years.
-It's important not only because it helps identify these risks but also because your employees deserve to work in a safe environment free from sexual assault or any other form of violence.
+An audit can uncover potential hazards, like discrimination or harassment, or other issues that were ignored for years.
+It's important not just because it helps identify these risks but also because your employees deserve to work in a safe environment free from sexual assault or any other form of violence.